Don't Let Go was a film proposal by David Gleeson and Nathalie Lichtenthaeler. It was later renamed

 Aaron Davis, the graphic designer of

-this pitch deck, proved that you can use imagery and uniform design to sway anyone pretty much anything.
+this pitch deck, proved that you could use imagery and uniform design to sway anyone pretty much anything.